agentydragon/crush/docs/tool-progress-streaming.md

-# Bash tool streaming and generalized visible progress for tools

-Status: WIP (design + implementation plan)
+# Tool progress streaming (generic) — Bash as an example

+Status: Implemented (Bash example; generic tool progress in place)

 This document extends the Bash streaming plan with a generalized mechanism for tools to report visible progress in the UI, particularly when they are waiting on diagnostics or other asynchronous work.

+## Scope

+This document now describes the generic tool progress (Intermediate Tool State, ITS) as implemented, using Bash as one example.

+- Bash tool: streams stdout/stderr to final result (not a live stream to the UI yet), and publishes structured live state via ITS.
+- Generic: any tool may publish structured state to update the UI while executing (e.g., waiting for diagnostics).
+- Non-streaming compatibility: tools that don’t opt-in still work; they simply won’t update live state.

 ## Goals

-- Stream stdout/stderr for long-running bash commands (unchanged from base doc)
+- Show visible progress for long-running tools (Bash, Edit/MultiEdit/Write, Diagnostics).
-- Provide a standard, lightweight way for any tool to surface progress states to the UI while running, including:
+- Provide a standard, lightweight way for tools to surface progress states to the UI while running, including:
   - "starting …"
   - "working …"
   - "waiting for diagnostics …"
   - "finalizing …"
-- Keep compatibility with existing non-streaming tools
+- Keep backward compatibility with non-streaming tools.

 ## Structured Intermediate Tool State (ITS)